Pushpendra766/gaming-glove/README.md

 # Gaming glove using Arduino Uno
 ## Introduction
 The gaming glove is a glove mounted with MPU6050 sensor on top of it and the tilting of the sensor in X-axis and Y-axis cause the action of key press.
+We can use it to play any running game like Subway Surfers which use A, S, D, W keys for moment.
 I connected X-axis with press of 'A' and 'D' key and on Y-axis with 'W' and 'S' key.
 To make it simple I have used only four keys but with MPU6050 sensor we can do much more than that so you can use your creativity to make it more fun by adding more functionality.

 Note:- Arduino Uno and nano board can't use 'Keyboard' library for making keypress action because this boards do not have the necessary USB capabilities.
 So I have converted the Arduino into HID device by changing the firmware (hex files for changing the firmware is provided with this repo).